SkafteNicki/dtu_mlops/README.md

 ```
 git clone https://github.com/SkafteNicki/dtu_mlops
 ```
-if you do not have git installed (yet) we will touch apon it in the course.
+if you do not have git installed (yet) we will touch upon it in the course.

 ## Course plan